Alberta Canada 150 Grant

 - Connecting Canadians with nature and raising environmental stewardship to the level of national consciousness.

 - Support Albertans to join all Canadians to recognize Canada’s 150th anniversary of Confederation.

-- Supports projects that align with the four themes of the Federal Canada 150.
+- Supports projects that recognize Canada’s 150 anniversary of Confederation and aligns with the four themes of Federal Canada 150.

 Alberta Canada 150 - Frequently Asked Questions

 Please see CIP Alberta Canada 150 Frequently Asked Questions for more information.

 An organization can submit one Alberta Canada 150 project per fiscal year.
 Organizations will be eligible to apply to the Alberta Canada 150 grant

 and also for another non-capital CIP grant during 2016-17 and 2017-18.

 Organizations and community non-profit organizations that are registered (and in good standing) under one of the following Acts as outlined in the CIP Project-Based Guidelines.

 - Agriculture Societies Act